JoeLorenzoMontano/jolomo-rag-ai-systems/README.md

 2. Create or edit your `.env` file with these settings:
    ```
    # Use host machine's Ollama
-   USE_HOST_OLLAMA=true
    HOST_OLLAMA=http://host.docker.internal:11434  # For macOS/Windows
-   OLLAMA_PROFILE=noollama
    ```
    For Linux, use this configuration instead:
    ```
-   USE_HOST_OLLAMA=true
    HOST_OLLAMA=http://localhost:11434
-   HOST_NETWORK=host
-   OLLAMA_PROFILE=noollama
    ```

-3. Start the services: `docker-compose up -d`
+3. Start the services with: `docker-compose up -d`

-This setup lets you leverage existing models and configuration from your host Ollama installation.
+This setup directs API requests to your host's Ollama installation while still running the containerized Ollama (which won't be used).
+The system will use your existing models and configuration from your host machine.

 ## Project Structure